ZeroPoint Cheat Sheet: Avocados

 What about guac?

-But does this only apply to homemade guacamole?
+But does this apply only to homemade guacamole?

 Definitely not.
 While it’s easy to make your own guacamole, store-bought or restaurant guacamole is a ZeroPoint food.
 Just make sure it doesn’t contain any oil or added sugar.
 Still not sure?
 Use the barcode scanner in your app to double-check or ask your server.